– this page as pdf –

 Selections in Mondrian can be made in two ways.

-These two selection modes can be selected in the option menu (or pressing <meta>-m) by switching selection sequences either on or off.
+These two selection modes can be selected in the option menu (or by pressing <meta>-m) to switch selection sequences either on or off.
 The default is off.

 Simple selections are performed as any selection in the operating system's desktop.
 A new selection replaces the current selection.